Heptathlon

 A heptathlon is a track and field combined events contest made up of seven events.
-The name derives from the Greek επτά (hepta, meaning "seven") and ἄθλος (áthlos, or ἄθλον, áthlon, meaning "competition").
+The name derives from the Greek ἑπτά (hepta, meaning "seven") and ἄθλος (áthlos, or ἄθλον, áthlon, meaning "competition").
 A competitor in a heptathlon is referred to as a heptathlete.

 There are two heptathlons – the men's and the women's heptathlon – composed of different events.
-The men's heptathlon is older and is held indoors, while the women's is held outdoors and was introduced in the 1980s, first appearing in the Olympics in 1984.
+The men's heptathlon is older and is currently held indoors, contested at the IAAF World Indoor Championships in Athletics.
+The women's heptathlon is held outdoors and was introduced in the 1980s, first appearing in the Olympics in 1984.
+It is currently contested in the athletics programme of the Olympics and at the World Athletics Championships.

 Women's heptathlon

 Women's heptathlon is the combined event for women contested in the athletics programme of the Olympics and at the World Athletics Championships.
 The World Athletics Combined Events Tour determines a yearly women's heptathlon champion.
 The women's outdoor heptathlon consists of the following events, with the first four contested on the first day, and the remaining three on day two: